In a perfect world, we’d all just go home when our work is done for the day.

 As long as you pick a few blogs that have fun articles that aren’t too serious, it won’t feel like you’re doing real work.
 Look for blogs with a lot of social sharing, a lot of pictures, etc.

-Of course, this will make you even more productive tomorrow, so then you’ll have to use one of the other 4 ideas to waste the extra time.
-Oh well.
+Of course, this will make you even more productive tomorrow, so then you’ll have to use one of the other ideas on this list of what to do when you feel bored at work.

 Take the initiative and ask your boss or teammates if they have anything going on that you can help with.
 Tell them you’ve covered your work for the day and wanted to stay productive.